ThePieBaker90/On-The-Rim/Items/Weapons and Ammunition/Ranged/Repeating Rifles/Assault Rifles/HK T-97B.md

 - 900

 ## Visual Description
-HK33A2
+Howa Type 89

 ## Lore
 The HK T-97 was developed from 5294 as a smaller-calibre companion to the T-65.
-Much of the design remained the same as the T-63, and the two rifles can be difficult to tell apart from a distance.
-As is typical of Howard-Kasseler rifles, the T-97 has a heavy emphasis on reliable and consistent performance, somewhat at the expense of cost.
+As is typical of Howard-Kasseler rifles, the T-97 has a heavy emphasis on reliable and consistent performance, at the expense of cost.
 The barrel is machined to extremely tight tolerances from high-quality materials, the feed mechanism is carefully balanced to minimize potential jams, and the body is made to be rugged and robust for operation in any environment.